-The Capital City Activity Center/Meals on Wheels Greater Frankfort operates a home-delivered meals program affiliatted with the national Meals on Wheels program that delivers a hot, nutritious meal to home bound seniors Monday through Friday every week.
+The Capital City Activity Center/Meals on Wheels Greater Frankfort operates a home-delivered meals program affiliated with the national Meals on Wheels program that delivers a hot, nutritious meal to home bound seniors Monday through Friday every week.
 Eligible clients must be age 60 or older, be unable to cook for themselves, or not have someone to cook for them.
 The program not only provides hot meals but also warm smiles and a way to check on clients’ conditions.
 Home delivered meals are an important step in keeping seniors out of residential care and in their homes, where they can maintain quality of life, dignity, and independence.

-Capital City Activity Center/Meals on Wheels Greater Frankfort is proud to be partnered with Meals on Wheels America in 2022 with one of the most powerful social movements in America.
+Capital City Activity Center/Meals on Wheels Greater Frankfort is proud to be partnered with Meals on Wheels America, one of the most powerful social movements in America.
 What started in 1954 as a compassionate idea has grown into one of the largest and most effective social movements in America, currently helping nearly 2.4 million seniors annually in virtually every community in the country.
 MEALS ON WHEELS IS THE ONLY FEDERALLY SUPPORTED PROGRAM DESIGNED SPECIFICALLY TO MEET THE NUTRITIONAL AND SOCIAL NEEDS OF SENIORS.DELIVERING SO MUCH MORE THAN JUST A MEAL!

 The Capital City Activity Center/Meals on Wheels Greater Frankfort has a full service kitchen with excellent standards of cleanliness.
 Our cooking staff is well known for their delicious meals, and we operate our nutritional program under the supervision of a registered dietitian who helps design our menu.
 Our program delivers more than a meal – we deliver hope and friendship.